TAX SEASON IS UPON US!

-In concert with United Way of Southern Nevada’s Impact Area of Financial Stability, the Volunteer Income Tax Assistance Program and the Nevada Free Tax Coalition collaborative provides free tax preparation, helping families whose household income is less than $52,000 access the Earned Income Tax Credit (EITC) and other federal tax credits.
-Through a general grant from the IRS and matched funding from local partners, in 2013-2014, United Way supported roughly 22 Volunteer Income Tax Assistance (VITA) sites across the Las Vegas Valley.
+In concert with United Way of Southern Nevada’s Impact Area of Financial Stability, the Volunteer Income Tax Assistance Program and the Nevada Free Tax Coalition collaborative provides free tax preparation, helping families whose household income is less than $53,000 in 2014 access the Earned Income Tax Credit (EITC) and other federal tax credits.
+Throughout the 2014-2015 tax season, roughly 20 VITA sites will be open to serve our community.
 VITA sites are staffed by IRS trained and certified volunteers who prepare tax returns at no cost to qualifying individuals and families.
 Families earning this credit use their refund for immediate needs, such as rent, food and bill assistance, yet many put their refund into savings for college, a house, or an emergency fund for the long term.

-Why are the United Way “Earn It Keep It Save It” sites a better alternative than other “free” tax prep places?
+Why are the VITA sites a better alternative than other “free” tax prep places?

-United Way and the Nevada Free Tax Coalition, in partnership with the IRS and the “Earn It Keep It Save It” collaborative have been providing high quality free tax preparation services for 6 years now.
-During tax season, many predatory and “fly-by-night” places offering “free” tax preparation emerge, many of which lack the right credentials or operate with unethical practices, ultimately hurting the individual.
+United Way and the Nevada Free Tax Coalition, in partnership with the IRS, have been providing high quality free tax preparation services for 7 years now.
+During tax season, many predatory and “fly-by-night” places offering “free” tax preparation emerge, lacking the right credentials or operating with unethical practices.
 We offer this service so that individuals and families have access to this benefit, and can build their savings and repay debts so that they can have a more financially stable future.
-We also want to protect our community from these predatory practices by offering a service that is IRS certified but also allows individuals and families who qualify to claim tax credits that can bolster their return.
+We protect our community from these predatory practices by offering a service that is IRS certified but also allows individuals and families who qualify to claim tax credits that can bolster their return.

 How did “Earn It Keep It Save It” impact Southern Nevada in 2013-2014?